Academic Policy 1405.11

 The chair/head shall consider the request and submit their recommendation to the dean.
 The dean shall consider the request and submit their recommendation to the Provost as soon as possible but in no event later than two business weeks from the date of the faculty member’s presenting their request to the chair/head.

 The Provost shall consider the request and notify the faculty member of their recommendation as soon as possible but in no event later than two business weeks from the date of their receipt of the request.
-If the recommendation is to be negative, the faculty member may appeal to the Tenure Committee.
-The recommendation of the Provost and the Tenure Committee shall be submitted by the Provost to the Chancellor within one business week of the receipt of the recommendation of the Tenure Committee.
+If the recommendation is to be negative, the faculty member may appeal to the APT Committee.
+The recommendation of the Provost and the APT Committee shall be submitted by the Provost to the Chancellor within one business week of the receipt of the recommendation of the APT Committee.

 The Chancellor shall consider the request and submit their recommendation to the President as soon as possible but in no event later than two business weeks from the date of their receipt of the request.